 - Three letters of recommendation.
 The letters must be of a professional not personal nature.
 If the student has been out of school five years or less, at least one letter must come from a professor.

-- Test scores from the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT), taken within the past five years.
-Test scores are not required of applicants with an earned master’s degree.
+- Test scores are not required of applicants with an earned master’s degree or who have a GPA greater than a 3.0.
+Test scores from the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT), taken within the past five years are required for all other applicants.

 - An interview with the the Counseling Pscyhology department (by invitation only).

 - International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
 Official results from the TOEFL or IELTS are required for all students for whom English is a second language except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.